williamnguyen-activecyber/okta.github.io/_source/_docs/how-to/implement-authentication.md

 ### 3. Exchanging the Code for Tokens

-To exchange this code for access and ID tokens, you pass it to your Organization's `/token` endpoint along with the `code_verifier` that was generated along with your `code_challenge`:
+To exchange this code for access and ID tokens, you pass it to your authorization server's `/token` endpoint along with the `code_verifier` that was generated along with your `code_challenge`:

 ```
 curl --request POST \